Sir Edward Gostwick, 2nd Baronet

 Sir Edward Gostwick, 2nd Baronet (1588 – 29 September 1630) was an English aristocrat.

 Early life

 Gostwick was born in 1588.
 He was the eldest surviving son and heir of Sir William Gostwick, 1st Baronet and the former Jane Owen.
 His father was created a baronet of Willington, in the County of Bedford, on 25 November 1611 by King James I.

-His paternal grandparents were John Gostwick of Willington, Bedfordshire, and the former Elizabeth Petre (a daughter of Gertrude Tyrrell and Sir William Petre, Secretary of State to Kings Henry VIII, Edward VI and Queen Mary I).
+His paternal grandparents were John Gostwick of Willington, Bedfordshire, and the former Elizabeth Petre (a daughter of Gertrude Tyrrell and Sir William Petre, Secretary of State to Kings Henry VIII and Edward VI and Queen Mary I).
 After his grandfather's death in c.
 1582, Elizabeth married Edward Radclyffe, 6th Earl of Sussex.
 His mother was the only child and heiress of Elizabeth Radclyffe (a daughter or Sir Humphrey Radcliffe and sister to the 6th Earl of Sussex) and Henry Owen of Wotton, Surrey, a descendent of Owen Tudor.

 Career

 On 3 May 1607, he was knighted at Whitehall in London.
 He succeeded as the 2nd Baronet Gostwick on 19 September 1615 following his father's death.

 In 1626, he was appointed High Sheriff of Bedfordshire, serving until 1627.
 His father had previously held the post from 1595 to 1596.